chromakode/blog/src/content/blog/coalesce-dev-diary-first-post.md

 And it's also, frankly, something that is multitaskable: I really like that I can have a headset on, I can be doing something with my hands and be learning something or consuming information at the same time.

-I also really like improvisation and that leads to an interesting conflict because it takes time least for me, to get to the core of the ideas I want to talk about.
+I also really like improvisation and that leads to an interesting conflict because it takes time at least for me, to get to the core of the ideas I want to talk about.
 As a listener, I just want to cut through all of that.
 I want to hear the author's thoughts in a clear and concise way.
 I want economy of my time as a listener.

 But as a creator, I like meandering.
 I like exploring.
 I like seeing what comes up when I'm speaking or thinking extemporaneously.